froyplus000/pattarapol-focusbear-intern-repo/Milestones/3. Learning Git/git_understanding.md

 - Stable main: unfinished work stays on branches until reviewed/approved.

+> It allow developer to carefully review code before merge to the main branch.
+Its improve quality, senior developer could let junior developer know if code could be further improve to match standards of the company.

 ## What makes a well-structured PR?

 - Small, focused scope with clear title & rationale.

 - Good description: what/why, test plan, screenshots/logs if relevant.
 - Linked issue (e.g., Fixes #123) and passing CI.

+> PR that's have clear goal or focus scope.
+We aimmed to have very focused scope PR, since later if something wrong or we want to see commits or PR about any feature.
+It could be easily track.
+Therefore, clear and meaningful title, relevant screenshots and good descriptions that link to issue is considered as well-structured PR.

 ## What I learned from reviewing an open-source PR